FelixLabelle/felixlabelle.github.io/_posts/2024-5-18-practical_tidbits-es-vector-search.md

 RequestError: RequestError(400, 'search_phase_execution_exception', 'runtime error')
 ```

 Note that there can be multiple causes for this and you should look in the logs.
-However, in my case either ES or Kibana wasn't configured correctly and logs weren't available.

 After some research and experimenting, turns out there was a [breaking change in ES' script in version 7.6 of ES to how vector functions are written](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/breaking-changes-7.6.html#_update_to_vector_function_signatures).
 The only difference is that
 'doc' is no longer references in the search query (see example below for the difference).